Al-V24/group-manager-telegram-bot/Readme.md

 `/report`
 Reply to message with this command to report it.
 Bot PMs the admins with the message.
+The PMed message has a link to the message if the grp is a supergroup with defines username.

 ##### Admin Only Mode